Djazouli/HDVParser/README.md

 * We scrolling doesn't change anything, we go back to the left of the screen, uncheck the previous category, scroll, and check the next one.
 * We do this until we reached the bottom of the categories' list.
 Then, we scroll all the way up, and start again.

+To stop the pixel part, and thus, thanks the stop_event, all the bot, you can just use pyautogui Failsafe and move your mouse to a corner of your screen.

 ## Improvements
  * Pixel is pretty slow.
 It is limited by the rendering unit of your computer.
 For example,